 This section covers the special issues raised by USB microphones.

-The problem: If you use the F10 audio settings to select your USB microphone, then you can't hear sound from FL Studio and if you select your audio interface you can't record your microphone.
-Most ASIO audio interface drivers only support one audio device, that means you can select either to your USB microphone or audio interface but not both at the same time.
+The problem: If you use the F10 audio settings to select your USB microphone, then you can't hear sound from FL Studio and if you select your audio device you can't record your microphone.
+Most ASIO audio device drivers only support one audio device, that means you can select either to your USB microphone or audio device but not both at the same time.
 You need both!

-The solution: FL Studio ASIO and ASIO4ALL both allow you to select independent input and output audio devices within the same audio interface driver.
+The solution Windows: FL Studio ASIO and ASIO4ALL both allow you to select independent input and output audio devices within the same audio device driver.
 After these steps you can review the normal recording procedure here.

 There are two options for selecting independent INPUT and OUTPUT devices in FL Studio: